Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/quick-start-guide.md

 [Read more about using the Input Action Settings Window.](actions-editor.md)

-## The default Action Maps and Actions
+## The default action maps and Actions

-Action Maps allow you to organize Actions into groups which represent specific situations where a set of actions make sense together.
+Action maps allow you to organize Actions into groups which represent specific situations where a set of actions make sense together.

-The Input System's default configuration comes with two Action Maps: "Player" and "UI".
+The Input System's default configuration comes with two action maps: "Player" and "UI".
 These each contain default actions that are typically useful for gameplay and user interface interactions respectively.

-The "Player" Action Map defines several game-related actions such as "Move", "Look", "Jump" and "Attack" actions.
+The "Player" action map defines several game-related actions such as "Move", "Look", "Jump" and "Attack" actions.
 The "UI" action map defines several user-interface-related actions such as "Navigate", "Submit" and "Cancel".

  Each default action has bindings to several different types of Control.
 For example: